We arrive in Carnarvon and go to the tourist information centre. Shut;

-Our original intention was to get a laptop computer before we left but time
+Our original intention was to get a laptop computer before we left but

-the parting of many Shekels we are now using a
+other suburbs and the parting of many Shekels we are now using a

 laptop.
 We ceremoniously wrap and pack the big one in a safe place not

 the part of sales people when you tell them that you want to run off

 12V is unbelievable.
 There was only one (of about 10) that knew what we

 were on about but they didn't have the kit.
 He got all the details and

 gave us the part numbers we needed.
 The store?
-Wait
+Wait for it.
+Harvey

-and it arrived the next day, a Saturday.
+arrived the next day, a Saturday.
 Can't beat that.
 Thank you also to

 another CMCA member for her advice on what we needed.
 You know who you

 Perth and Fremantle are not motorhome friendly as far as parking is

 concerned.
-Anything bigger than a Kombi is near impossible to park close to
+Anything bigger than a Kombi is near impossible to park

-CAT (central area transit) buses going on circuit
+excellent with free CAT (central area transit) buses going on circuit

 routes to all the interesting places.
 We parked in big parking stations

 and walked or used the bus.
 Believe it or not we walked most of the

 On to all the tourist bits.